Click to subscribe

 Recognizing the need to implement new technology, and with the support of the Legislature, DHHS has embarked upon a phased approach to replace the MMIS functionality.

 MLTC has performed the strategic planning analysis necessary for a project of this size.
 The strategic planning analysis included the review of potential alternatives and procurement strategies.
 In the final analysis, MLTC determined that the Medicaid program would best be served by a Medicaid Enterprise modular approach to replace existing MMIS functionality.
 Program decisions such as the formation of the new Heritage Health managed care program and future procurement of a dental benefit management plan impacted the approach for the MMIS replacement.
 As DHHS was procuring an Enrollment Broker to manage enrollment for the Heritage Health program, DHHS decided that capitation processing was a logical inclusion in the enrollment broker scope.
 Further, the expected volume reduction in fee-for-service claims led to the decision to move forward with utilizing one of the Heritage Health plans as a claims broker service (CBS) to process fee-for-service claims.
 The top priority for the MMIS replacement project in support of the new programs is improving data management and analytics (DMA).
-Therefore the project team will be procuring a DMA contractor to implement and operate a new DMA solution.
+Therefore the project team is procuring a DMA contractor to implement and operate a new DMA solution.

 All RFPs are published by the Nebraska Department of Administrative Services at http://das.nebraska.gov/.
 For questions regarding the MMIS Replacement Planning Project, please send an e-mail to DHHS.MMIS@nebraska.gov.
 Updated information will be shared as it becomes available.